"Keli makes me excited to plan for a second baby, I couldn't imagine giving birth or doing it again without her! " Angelina

 Outside the birth world I enjoy all things health and wellness related.
 I love nature, running, cycling, swimming, yoga, hiking with my love, and this year I'm often at Orange Theory Fitness.
 Staying active makes me happy and plays a positive roll in my life.
 In 2015 I raced my fourth Ironman triathlon in Kona at the Ironman World Championship.
 The experience of training for and completing in an Ironman has been another life changing experience.
 I have found so many parallels between birthing and triathlon.
 Triathlon reminds me to never give up, to believe in myself and be open to making things happen.
 Knowing that some of the best things in life require preparation, training, do not happen overnight, but they are worth it.
 Yoga also plays a big role in my every day life.
 I am grateful for my doula clients, childbirth education and yoga students because I am always learning as both a practitioner and teacher.

-I love animals, learning, exploring, and cooking, appreciate maintaining a clean home although fun fact...I do not enjoy the moments spent cleaning it!!
+I love spending time with my husband and two sons, learning, exploring, and cooking, appreciate maintaining a clean home although fun fact...I do not enjoy the moments spent cleaning it!!
 I believe in the power of positivity.
 Our experiences begin with the mindset.
 It may not always be easy during life’s most challenging moments, but I always try to reframe my thoughts and look for the good.